-This process is going to vary depending on what brand of pizza you have because they have different radiuses and thicknesses that will cook faster or slower based on how hot your oven gets.
+This process is going to vary depending on what brand of pizza you have because they have different radius and thicknesses that will cook faster or slower based on how hot your oven gets.
 But for my standard apartment oven and a normal California Pizza Kitchen frozen entree, my temperatures and cooking time are set to 380° degrees without preheating and 16 minutes cooking time.
 This is pretty much perfect.

 Don’t I Have To Preheat?

 Preheating appears to be pointless and it is not cost efficient.
 I never preheat anything I cook.
 If anything I “post heat”.
 I will turn the oven off leaving the door closed and letting the stove naturally cool down with the frozen item still in there catching that free cooking heat.
-It makes much more sense doesn’t it?
+It makes much more sense, doesn’t it?
 You will notice a difference on your electric bill when you stop preheating, I swear.
 Especially if you cook a lot.
 That is so many wasted minutes of heat not cooking anything.
 I think preheating is a conspiracy to waste resources and keep bills higher.
-Think how many millions of wasted dollars that is.
+Think about how many millions of wasted dollars that is.
 As for post heating– if you master the art of doing so– you will save even more.
 An oven is an expensive device to run.
 You might not think so, but it could be the highest electric drain in your home besides the dryer.

 Saving Money While Cooking Pizza?

-I’m sure you just realized how much money you are wasting with preheating and using an entire full blown oven for a simple frozen pizza.
+I’m sure you just realized how much money you are wasting with preheating and using an entire full-blown oven for a simple frozen pizza.
 It doesn’t have to be so expensive.
 You’re probably tacking on an extra $0.50 cents to your electric bill every time you cook a pizza!
 And that ends up being over $5 a month!
 A Whole pizza!
 I just made all of those numbers up and am not being serious but it is a factor.
 For real on the oven and preheating.